 Today, the manufacturing industry is an international industry.
 Product development and production may be carried out at different geographic locations, which require communication and coordination of the activities.
-The competitiveness of manufacturing companies relies to a high degree on their abilities to benefit from the increased globalisation.
+The competitiveness of manufacturing companies relies to a high degree on their abilities to benefit from the increased globalization.

-A student that has graduated from the programme is ready to take up various positions in industry, including areas such as production development, production management, production planning, or logistics.
+A student that has graduated from the program is ready to take up various positions in industry, including areas such as production development, production management, production planning, or logistics.
 The student will also be prepared for doctoral studies.

 The School of Engineering, Jönköping University, is a member of the prestigious collaborative between leading engineering schools worldwide - the CDIO Initiative™.
 The CDIO Initiative is an innovative educational framework to conceive and develop a new vision of engineering education and for producing the next generation of engineers.